-Although many people think of it as the Sin City of Europe, Amsterdam is actually a great family-friendly destination that attracts many parents with babies and toddlers.
+Although many people think of it as the Sin City of Europe, Amsterdam is actually a great place to travel with a baby that attracts many young families.
 The capital of the Netherlands offers numerous baby-friendly activities both indoors and outdoors.

 Getting Around Amsterdam with Toddlers or Babies

 When I visited Amsterdam for the first time, I was pleasantly surprised by how easy it was to get around the city.
 There are not that many cars and it seems that everyone is riding bicycles.

 You will see many locals driving their babies around the city in a bakfiets, a bike with a tub in front where a child can sit in.
 If you are staying in Amsterdam for a few days, than I recommend renting a bike with a child seat, as bakfiets are not that easy to ride.